aramisHernandez1/WaterSim/README.md

 $$\sum_{i=1}^n A_i \sin(\omega_i t + \phi_i)$$\
 Where **$$A_i$$** is the amplitude, **$$\omega_i$$** is the angel **$$t$$** is time, and **$$\phi_i$$** is the phase

-TO DO:
+### TO DO
-Fix Camera
-Enhance lighting system
+* Enhance the lighting system
+  * Currently, light is just defined as a position that emits light from this position. want to create a light class and emitters so we can visually see the light source.
-Create domain warping (believe its called this) so waves push against each other Try to make the lightning/waves look better (vague) Refactor program and classes to make neater
+* Create domain warping (believe it's called this).
+This causes the waves to push against each other, making the ocean-like effect more pronounced.
+* Refactor the program and classes to make them neater and organized
-Add a sun
+* Add a sun (might relate to the lighting system)
-Make plane larger
-Add fog
-Add sky
+* Add sky
+* Add fog
+* Fix Camera
+  * Everything but mouse movement works with the Camera currently.

-Get IMGui linking to work for the backend side
+* Get IMGui linking to work for the backend side
-Get some GUI for the number of waves and other parameters
+  * Get a GUI for the number of waves and other parameters

 Resources: